-- 5. To sanitize the fresh water tank: Open the water tank compartment of the RV.
+- 4. To sanitize the fresh water tank: Open the water tank compartment of the RV.
 Remove the cap from the tank water fill and pour the sanitizer solution into the fresh water tank.
-Replace the cap. - 6.
-Fill the fresh water tank using one of the following methods: - Method 1: Remove the cap and fill the tank using a water hose.
-Monitor the water level using the water level guide. - Method 2: Attach the fresh water hose to a pressurized water source.
+Replace the cap. - 5.
+Fill the fresh water tank using one of the following methods: - Remove the cap and fill the tank using a water hose.
+Monitor the water level using the water level guide.
+When the tank is full, remove the water hose and replace the cap on the water tank. - Attach the fresh water hose to a pressurized water source.
 Connect the other end of the hose to the City Water Inlet.
 Turn the Tank Fill / City Water valve on the utility center to TANK FILL (horizontal).
-Turn on the water until the tank is full. - 7.
-When the water tank is full: - Method 1: Remove the water hose and replace the cap on the water tank. - Method 2: Shut off pressurized water source, disconnect water source, and remove the hose from the City Water inlet. - 8.
+Turn on the water until the tank is full.
+When the tank is full, shut off the pressurized water source, disconnect the hose from the water source (first), and then from the City Water inlet. - 6.
 Turn off power to the water heater.
-Switches are located in a bathroom cabinet.
 Bypass the water heater.
 Sanitizer must be kept out of the water heater.
 Set the bypass valves to the BYPASS position (two supply valves OFF, middle valve ON).
-The 3 valves are located near the water heater. - 9.
-Turn Water Pump Backflow Valve ON (when using the pump). - 10.
-Turn the pump switch ON. - 11.
+The 3 valves are located near the water heater. - 7.
+Turn Water Pump Backflow Valve ON (when using the pump). - 8.
+Turn the pump switch ON. - 9.
 Open the hot and cold water line faucets one at a time (kitchen, lavatory, shower and outside shower) until water begins to flow continuously and a chlorine smell is noticeable.
 Close the hot and cold water faucets.